 Trinity and Tallahassee Timelines

 The timeline is featured in the Heritage Room on the third floor of Trinity Hall.
 The room was constructed in 2009 to document the church’s history as it parallels that of Tallahassee, through the difficult times of Indian, Civil, and World Wars, years of prosperity, depression, and peace.
 It depicts major events over the years and the pastors and members who offered their members and the community a unifying spiritual force in the new wilderness society.
-Begun by a group of 10 settlers, Trinity’s heritage now spans 193 years and has a growing and serving congregation of more than 2500.
+Begun by a group of 10 settlers, Trinity’s heritage began in 1824, and it includes a growing and serving congregation.